 Sweeten with caution

 You can quickly load up on simple carbs if you’re not careful about what you stir into your hot drink or put on your morning porridge.

 Go easy on brown sugar, maple syrup, honey, and molasses, agave nectar.
 They’re more natural but also sources of simple carbs.
 If you use sweeteners again look for something natural such as Stevia rather than the aspartame derivatives linked to health problems.

 They’re a good way to get complex carbs and there is plenty of choice: kidney, haricot and cannellini beans are a good source of protein and are high in fibre as are lentils and split peas.

-If you are looking for a quick snack baked beans on wholemeal toast are a good source of both protein and fibre. lentils or split peas, another way to add complex carbs to your diet.
+If you are looking for a quick snack baked beans on wholemeal toast are a good source of both protein and fibre.
+Lentils or split peas are another way to add complex carbs to your diet.

 It seems too good to be true, but you popcorn is a whole grain.
 That means it’s got complex carbs and fibre.

 Your healthiest choice is air-popped, without any added fat and salt.
 Season it with your favorite dried herbs and spices instead.